Old Harry's Game

 2. The Crusade

-Satan interferes in a meeting of priests by taking on the role of a new archbishop after having the previous one attacked by a grizzly bear.
+Interfering in a meeting of priests, Satan takes on the role of a new archbishop after having the previous one attacked by a grizzly bear.
 He tries to nudge the conversation towards reducing the number of people sent to Hell.
 Thomas and Scumspawn back in Hell meanwhile reminisce about the discussions they used to have with the Professor.
 Satan returns to Hell with his efforts failed, with Scumspawn revealing he has made a “robo-Pope” to take the place of a new future Pope.
-Believing the idea good, but still wary, Satan also sees more of Scumspawn’s inventions which intend to change world religion.
+Believing the idea good, but still wary, Satan also sees more of Scumspawn's inventions which intend to change world religion.
 Returning to the real world as an Ayatollah, Satan tries to get Islamic leaders to loosen up on rules but fails to convince again.
 On nation television, Satan takes the form of David Beckham and announces a new tolerant religion in a more desperate attempt before speaking himself and wheeling Thomas to offer descriptions of punishments.
 Back in Hell, Satan finds his plan failed to work as the pits continue to overflow.
 Enacting a new plan, Satan decides that politics is the way forward.